Talk That Talk (Rihanna song): Critical reception

 Daily Mirror critic Gavin Martin commented that the song has Rihanna "stealing not just Beyoncé's bootylicious crown but also her husband Jay-Z for a frisky exchange against sibilant drum cracks."
 Sputnikmusic's Steve M. felt that it could be a major hit on radio partly because of Jay-Z's guest rap.
 Reem Buhazza of The National similarly felt that "Talk That Talk", along with "You da One" and "Roc Me Out", is part of "the winning combination of made-for-radio pop sensibility".
 David Griffiths from 4Music found the song to be compelling and viewed it as another successful collaboration between Rihanna and Jay-Z. Lansky from MTV Buzzworthy was not surprised that another collaboration between the two was a success.
 MTV News' Jocelyn Vena called it "big and hard with just enough brightness" and felt that the song discusses sexual intercourse more appropriately than "Cockiness (Love It)"; in the latter, Rihanna expresses her desire to have sex while singing the lyrics "Suck my cockiness, lick my persuasion".

 Lewis Corner of Digital Spy gave the song four out of five stars and called it an enticing, anthemic club song.
-In a review of Talk That Talk, Pitchfork's Lindsay Zoladz wrote that it is one of the album's more lighthearted songs, even though it is not as good as "Umbrella".
+In a review of Talk That Talk, Pitchforks Lindsay Zoladz wrote that it is one of the album's more lighthearted songs, even though it is not as good as "Umbrella".
 Consequence of Sound's Chris Coplan found Jay-Z's rap unenthusiastic, but said that Rihanna is as emotional and invested in her singing as she was on Saturday Night Live.
 People magazine's Chuck Arnold called the song "another moment in the sun."
 Julianne Escobedo Shepherd of Spin thought that it is a collaboration that "does not go unnoticed".
 On the critical side, Priya Elan of NME wrote that the song is a "gamble that doesn't pay off".
 The single was nominated for Best Rap/Sung Collaboration at the 55th Annual Grammy Awards. but lost to "No Church in the Wild" (2012) by Jay-Z and Kanye West featuring Frank Ocean and The-Dream.